preciz/balls/README.md

 # Balls

 The goal of this fullstack excersize is to get to know how you learn, digest and implement new things.
-We expect you to write production quality code with today’s CSS and Javascript standards and clean object-oriented ruby code.
+We expect you to write production quality code with today’s CSS and JavaScript standards and clean object-oriented Ruby code.

 ![Alt text](example.gif?raw=true "Balls")